Graph homology

 In algebraic topology and graph theory, graph homology describes the homology groups of a graph, where the graph is considered as a topological space.
 It formalizes the idea of the number of "holes" in the graph.
 It is a special case of a simplicial homology, as a graph is a special case of a simplicial complex.
-Since a finite graph is a 1-complex (i.e., its 'faces' are the vertices - which are 0-dimensional, and the edges - which are 1-dimensional), the only non-trivial homology groups are the 0-th group and the 1-th group.
+Since a finite graph is a 1-complex (i.e., its 'faces' are the vertices – which are 0-dimensional, and the edges – which are 1-dimensional), the only non-trivial homology groups are the 0th group and the 1st group.

-The 1st homology group
+1st homology group

 The general formula for the 1st homology group of a topological space X is: $$H_1(X) := \ker \partial_1 \big/ \operatorname{im} \partial_2$$ The example below explains these symbols and concepts in full detail on a graph.